Jinhan-Han-Jeremy/Python-SQL-Tableau-Integrating-with-data-analysis-visualization-for-absenteeism-data/README.md

 *Created data table schema<br />
 *Parsed data and inserted data into MYSQL data base by python <br /><br />

-- Tableau - absenteeism1.twb (other files screenshots for the visualizations)<br /><br />
+- Tableau - absenteeism1.twb (other files image screenshots for the visualizations)<br /><br />
 *CSV file is exported from MYSQL work bench <br />
 *The csv file is visulized by tableau<br />

-These codes also include extra codes to learn
+This project also include extra sources to learn